How to grow lavender

 It is a plant that must be cultivated in warm places, because, although it endures temperatures between - 10 and - 15 ° C, low temperatures do not favor the production of essential oils.

-Reproduction by seeds: One way to propagate lavender is by seeds.
+One way to propagate lavender is by seeds.
 Although it can be planted directly in the field, the most common is to do this in the nursery and then transplanting it into the final location.
-To do so, in warm climates, plant the seeds in autumn and transplant them in early spring.
+To do so, in warm climates, sow the seeds in autumn and transplant them in early spring.
 In cooler areas, it should be planted in spring and transplanted in late summer.

 In colder areas, sowing may be performed in a greenhouse in spring.
 When the seedlings can be handled well, they will be transplanted in a pot that should be place indoors during the winter.
 In the late spring, they can be transplanted outdoors.